 Localizing Global Changes

-- You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments and elaborating a well-structured research paper.
+- You will be provided with practical skills concerning presenting and defending your own statements as well as elaborating your arguments and a well-structured research paper.

 - 8 ECTS